R3 – Research, Reviews, Recommendations

 2. 2

-For vitamins, prioritize third-party testing over brand recognition
+For vitamins, prioritize third-party verification over brand recognition

 USP, NSF, or ConsumerLab verification confirms the product contains what it claims.
 This matters more than celebrity endorsements or cute packaging.